Freelance work and using your creative and digital technology skills are key aspects of a career in film and video editing

 Income figures are intended as a guide only.

 Shift work may be required if editing studios are booked at night.
-When there are deadlines to meet, long hours and overtime can be expected.
+When there are deadlines to meet, you should expect to work long hours and overtime.

 What to expect